geonym/geonymo/documentation/README_TEST.md

 ## Purpose
 This documentation was written for developpers to run/develop some tests.
 It describes:
   .
 How to install Java8.
   .
-How to install & setup WebDriverIO.
+How to install & setup WebDriverIO and Selenium Driver.
-  .
-How to install selenium server.
   .
 How to run Geonymo tests.